 - 1. Decide in executive session, whether to hold a hearing or to designate one or more hearing officers to hold a hearing and bring a recommendation to the board for action and whether the hearing shall be held in executive session; or - 2.
 By policy, provide that all hearings concerning the expulsion of a pupil will be conducted before a hearing officer(s) selected from a list of hearing officers approved by the Board.

-On November 21, 2019, the Board of all 21 Great Hearts schools in Arizona approve the following hearing officers to sit as the Disciplinary Hearing Committee ("Committee") for all Great Hearts schools:
+The Board of all 22 Great Hearts schools in Arizona approve the following hearing officers to sit as the Disciplinary Hearing Committee ("Committee") for all Great Hearts schools:

 Disciplinary Hearing Committee Board Members: